openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 Climate control works, as long as write access to the comfort can has been enabled in the app or in the OVMS webinterface (VW e-Up (Komfort CAN) -> Features).

+To turn on or off the AC from within the Android app just press the "A/C" button.
+Within the iOS app press "Homelink 1" for AC on and "Homelink 2" for AC off.

 Once the AC is turned on by the app there will be a delay of about 15 seconds untill the AC actually starts in the car.
 Further 10 seconds all communication from the app to the car is blocked.

 The communication from the app to the car is also blocked for 10 seconds after the "AC off" command from the app to the car.
 There is no delay between the "AC off" signal of the app and the actually turning off in the car.